Amazon Watch: Court Cases

+Indigenous People of the Amazon Campaigns

-Amazon Watch's web page describes its activities in Ecuador as going "beyond supporting indigenous efforts to keep their territories intact and win greater rights guarantees, Amazon Watch is also promoting visionary alternatives that could protect the Amazonian environment and local communities.
-The Yasuni ITT initiative is one such initiative for which we have actively campaigned.
+Amazon Watch is promoting visionary alternatives that could protect the Amazonian environment and local communities.
+The Yasuni ITT initiative is one such initiative for which Amazon Watch have actively campaigned.
 The proposal seeks to keep some 900 million barrels of heavy crude that lies underneath Yasuni National Park permanently in the ground in exchange for half of the forgone oil revenues.
 If done right, the proposal is an important first step towards keeping oil reserves in culturally sensitive and fragile ecosystems in Ecuador and beyond".

-Additionally, Amazon Watch is a plaintiff in a case against the US oil company Occidental for its damage to the Peruvian rainforest.
-The District Court initially granted Occidental's motion to dismiss without ruling on whether Amazon Watch had standing to sue.
-On appeal, the 9th Circuit Court overturned the dismissal and the Supreme Court declined review.
 Amazon Watch also supported the Achuar indigenous people in opposing oil exploration on their lands by the Canadian oil company Talisman and the Argentinian company Pluspetrol.
 Moreover, Amazon Watch supports a school that trains indigenous leaders how to defend their rights against oil and mining companies.

-In Brazil, the Brazilian government is building the world's third largest hydroelectric dam on the Xingu River, one of the Amazon's major tributaries.
+In Brazil, the Brazilian government is building the world's third-largest hydroelectric dam on the Xingu River, one of the Amazon's major tributaries.
 The Belo Monte dam complex would divert 80 percent of the Xingu River's flow, devastating an area of over 1,500 square kilometers of rainforest, and resulting in the forced displacement of up to 40,000 people.
 With the people of the Xingu and a network of Brazilian and international NGOs, Amazon Watch is working to document and publicize the dam's drastic impacts on local and indigenous populations.